Shubhamjha31/TinDog/README.md

 # TinDog
 It's a tinder for dogs,
-It's a fun purpose project which was made for practing bootstrap
+It's a fun purpose project which was made for practice bootstrap